ElementalHaven/DoomSectorTriangulationDemo/README.md

 ## Requirements

-Requires JDK 8 to build / Java 8 to run
+Requires JDK 8 or newer to build / Java 8 or newer to run

 ## Controls

 - **C**: Reload the config file.
-All but the WADs & current map specified will take effect immediately.
+All but lighting, the WADs specified, and the current map specified will take effect immediately.
 - **E**: Clear/empty/erase the viewport of any map data.
 - **R**: Start/restart triangulation of the current map.
 - **S**: Suspend/resume triangulation.